ancandi/Docs-Dark-Mode-Title-Fix/README.md

 2. Click the **install button above** to install the fix directly.

 > Note:
-> This only works assuming that you enabled the ://flag in your browser labelled, `(#enable-force-dark).`  You may need to change the background color of the /* mask */ section with what your actual docs bg-color is.
+> This works, assuming you enabled the ://flag in your browser labelled, `(#enable-force-dark).`

+Patch #1 — 4/6/2026:
+made adaptive to bg-color, should work better (hopefully) Patch #2 — 4/6/2026: newest simple fix method.

 ## 📁 Other ways to install
 For userstyle managers other than Stylus or a custom-compiled version, please refer to the source code or use your manager's "Import" function with the raw URL.